12Mosch/File-Content-Aggregator/docs/user-guide.md

 The **Search Mode** dropdown next to the Query Builder lets you choose how your query is interpreted:

 - **Boolean Query:** (Default) Uses the Query Builder to create complex logical expressions with AND/OR operators as described below.
 Also supports fuzzy matching for terms that don't match exactly, including within the NEAR function.
 - **Simple Term:** Searches for exact text matches without Boolean logic.
 Use this for simple searches where you just want to find files containing specific text.
+When the Whole Word Matching option is enabled in Settings, terms will only match whole words, not substrings within words.
 - **Regular Expression:** Interprets the query as a regular expression pattern.
 Useful for advanced pattern matching.

 - **Adding Conditions/Groups:**